 With countless payment apps and providers available on your laptop, tablet, and smartphone, it can be hard to pick one to use.

 So which one should you choose?
-We’ll not only show you how to handle your money online in a quick and stress-free way but also review the top money transfer providers around.
+We’ll not only show you how to do an online money transfer in a quick and stress-free way but also review the top money transfer providers around.

 Sending money online is easier than ever, not to mention faster than ever, too.
-Most providers let you connect your online checking account so that you can transfer money to other individuals.
+Most providers let you connect your online checking account so that you can send money to other individuals.

 For most companies, this part is free.
 If they do charge a fee for the service, it normally doesn’t come until you actually send money.
 Once you pair your debit card or credit card and confirm your account, you should be good to start sending money immediately.